Ayushman-Pyne/Obsidian-Brain/04 - Permanent/Proj 1/Business Studies.md

 ## Quotations of E-Business

-Here are six quotations on various aspects of business and technology:

 1. "The only way to do great work is to love what you do." - Steve Jobs
 2. "In the business world, the rearview mirror is always clearer than the windshield." - Warren Buffett
 3. "The best way to predict the future is to create it." - Peter Drucker